 - To be treated with dignity and respect.

 When someone asks a question that you cannot answer, try responding to the feelings behind the question.
 The person will feel valued and cared for, even when you can’t give them an answer.
-Use simple, but honest statements like; 'Mrs Smith I know how worried you are, I will inform the RN of your concerns and he or she will speak with you.'
+Use simple, but honest statements like; 'Mrs Smith I know how worried you are, I will inform the RN of your concerns and they will speak with you.'

 Dignity and respect are seen as being allowed to make choices about their care, including the time of care.
 Dignity means having those choices respected.
 Dignity is also defined as: